 What can you do to stop someone using your image in a photograph, film or video without your permission?
 With the introduction of new technologies such as digital video cameras and computerised enhancement, your image (or a distorted version of it) could appear on the internet and be accessed by millions of people without your knowledge or permission.
-Unlike the United States of America (USA), which have a law called the right of publicity, Australia has no specific law aimed at preventing the unauthorised use of your image.
+Unlike the United States of America (USA), where the law creates a ‘right of publicity’, Australia has no specific law aimed at preventing the unauthorised use of your image.

 The areas of law in Australia which may be used to try and stop the unauthorised use of your image include:

 - The Australian Consumer Law (Schedule 2 of the Competition and Consumer Act 2010 (Cth)) (ACL) and State Fair Trading Acts where applicable; and

 - The law of passing off.